MrJew/darwin/README.md

 If you want to try the cloning example:

 1. Run the Evaluator - cherrypyinstance.py
-2. Run the service we are clonning - dummyinstance.py
+2. Run the service we are cloning - dummyinstance.py
 3. Run the Client - rungp.py *needs to be ran last*.

 What we get is the best individual and at clonedwebservice.py .
 The web service generated based on the primitive set.